History of the Russian Federation: Recovery

-Nevertheless, the political and social equilibrium of the country remains tenuous to this day, and power remains a highly personalized commodity.
+Nevertheless, the political and social equilibrium of the country remains tenuous into the 2020s.
 The economy remains vulnerable to downturn if, for instance, world oil prices fall at a dramatic pace.

 Succession crisis

 Yevgeny Primakov did not remain in his post long.
 Yeltsin grew suspicious that Primakov was gaining in strength and popularity and dismissed him in May 1999, after only eight months in office.
 Yeltsin then named Sergei Stepashin, who had formerly been head of the FSB (the successor agency to the KGB) and later been Interior Minister, to replace him.
 The Duma confirmed his appointment on the first ballot by a wide margin.